A new study from UCLA physicists offers a possible solution to the mystery of the origin of matter in the universe.

 Most of the laws of nature treat particles and antiparticles equally, but stars and planets are made of particles, or matter, and not antiparticles, or antimatter.
 That asymmetry, which favors matter to a very small degree, has puzzled scientists for many years.

-New research by UCLA physicists, published in the journal Physical Review Letters, offers a possible solution to the mystery of the origin of matter in the universe.
+New research by University of California, Los Angeles (UCLA) physicists, published in the journal Physical Review Letters, offers a possible solution to the mystery of the origin of matter in the universe.

 Alexander Kusenko, a professor of physics and astronomy in the UCLA College, and colleagues propose that the matter-antimatter asymmetry could be related to the Higgs boson particle, which was the subject of prominent news coverage when it was discovered at Switzerland’s Large Hadron Collider in 2012.